Martin Algus

-Martin Algus (born 25 December 1973 in Jõgeva) is an Estonian actor, screenwriter, playwright and translator.
+Martin Algus (born 25 December 1973) is an Estonian actor, screenwriter, playwright and translator.

-Algus worked as a stage actor at the Ugala from 1997 to 2005, and has been working in the field of advertising and translation since 2005.
+Algus was born in Jõgeva.
+He worked as a stage actor at the Ugala from 1997 to 2005, and has been working in the field of advertising and translation since 2005.
 He has also appeared in a number of films and in television roles.

 In 2018 his debut novel was published.
 It was titled Midagi tõelist ('Something Real').